chrismanning/chrismanning.github.io/projects/index.md

 My submission provided the following behaviours using a subsumption architecture: obstacle avoidance, edge following, wandering, and mapping.
 Also include was a Qt client for graphically viewing a map as it was assembled.
 See [code]({{ site.url }}/images/mobile_robots_assignment.zip).

-For this assignment I received a grade of 80%.
 See the [report]({{site.url}}/images/mobile_robots_report.pdf) for full details.